|Labdoo Newsletter global||

 "Tag a laptop, spread education"

 LABDOO is a humanitarian social network joined by people around the world who want to make our planet a better place by providing those in underdeveloped regions a chance at a better education.
 The goal of the social network is to send unused laptops, ebook readers, tablet-PCs and any device that can be loaded with education software to needy schools around the world using colaboration and without incurring any economic or environmental costs.
 There is a very large number of stories taking place within the Labdoo social network (take a look at the global activity feed) and this newsletter can only capture a few of them.
-If your story does not show up and you feel that it is worth spreading, please send an email to email@example.com and the editor of this newsletter will make any possible effort to include it in the next issue.
+If your story does not show up and you feel that it is worth spreading, please send an email to firstname.lastname@example.org and we will make any possible effort to include it in the next issue.

 The Labdoo Team.